amichai-bd/cpp_ramp/README.md

 ## Prerequisites

 For Windows:
-- Install MSYS2 and MinGW-w64.
+- Install C++ compiler using MSYS2.
 - Install the SDL2 library for Windows by following the instructions at the following link: [SDL2](https://github.com/libsdl-org/SDL/releases/tag/release-2.26.5)

 For Linux/WSL (Ubuntu):